 Crockpot BBQ Meatballs are tangy, spicy, and a little smoky.
 This easy appetizer comes together quickly, slow cooks in a yummy sauce, and is a crowd pleaser that will disappear just as fast!

 BBQ Meatballs are the answer to any get together when it’s too hot to cook.
-Bust out the crock pot and slow cook party meatballs during the day, add a salad, and serve with
+Bust out the crock pot and slow cook party meatballs during the day, add a salad, and serve with rice as a main dish.

-Using a smoky, semi-homemade BBQ sauce and frozen homemade meatballs, you’ll wonder how you ever had a party without these!
+Using a smoky, semi-homemade BBQ sauce and frozen meatballs, you’ll wonder how you ever had a party without these!

 How often do you use your crockpot, slow cooker, or instant pot?
 I love to use my crockpot at least once or twice a week!
 It’s easy to use and doesn’t heat up the house like the oven does.